<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 It's a common scenario:

 What went wrong?
-Chances are, you demoed them without properly qualifying first.
+Chances are, you made a product presentation without properly qualifying first.

-And then, not every prospect would match your ideal buyer profile.
-Even though they seem interested, they probably shouldn’t buy from you.
+Also, not every prospect matches your ideal buyer profile.
+Even though they seem interested, they probably won't buy from you even if you offer a well-crafted product and deliver an interactive product demo.

-• If this particular prospect is your ideal buyer
+• You can see if this particular prospect is your ideal buyer.

-• If you could really solve their unique problems
+• You will understand if you can really solve their unique problems.

-• If this is a deal you want to spend time pursuing
+• You will conclude if this is a deal you want to spend time pursuing.

-Without these things – the chance of you successfully closing, and the chance of them becoming a successful long-term customer – quickly diminish.
+Without these things, you will never reach the option to demonstrate how the product can help them, and the chances of them becoming a successful long-term customer quickly diminish.

 How to Prequalify a Prospect

-Either during your initial call, or at the start of the demo call, say to them:
+You can do this either during your initial call or at the start of the demo call.
+Many good sales reps will say something like:

 "To make sure you get the most out of this, is it okay if I ask you a few questions to better understand what you are trying to achieve and whether or not we can really help?"